 - The crescent lift and donut lift are two minimally invasive techniques used that have a low risk of scarring because both techniques only make one incision.

 - The lollipop lift is the most common lift when it comes to breast augmentation and involves a vertical incision.
 Although two incisions are made and there is a higher risk for scarring, this technique is implemented because it allows for greater reshaping rather than just fixing the sagging.

 - Utilizing horizontal incisions as much as possible helps minimize the amount of scarring that is observable because it flows with the natural shape of the breast.

 Be sure to discuss everything that you want out of your breast augmentation with your doctor, so that they can help you get the shape and size you really want while minimizing the amount of scarring that will be present.
 Dr. Brent performs plastic surgery in Los Angeles that has left numerous patients with the best results they could hope for.

 Preventative and Treatment Options for Scarring

 Although scarring is inevitable, there are some preventative measures you can take to help with the recovery.
 Protecting your skin as much as possible is important, so try to stay out of the sun for extended lengths of time and use sunscreen.
 Do not do any extraneous activities to make sure the skin has time to heal itself.
 Although it may not seem relevant, abstaining from smoking for a few weeks before and after the surgery will actually help with the recovery.
 And the most obvious thing you can do is drink plenty of water and eat nutritiously so that your body is at its peak performance for recovery.
 There are a few things you can do if scarring starts to become pronounced as well, such as topical creams and supplements that help the skin.

-If you are looking for plastic surgery in Santa Barbara, be sure to contact the best-rated doctor in the area.
+If you are looking for plastic surgery in Los Angeles, be sure to contact the best-rated doctor in the area.
 Contact Dr. Brent today!